spacing spacing spacing

 • So, what does this mean for children who were hurt by their parents?

-All children are born into a pre-existing world that is totally unknown to them, and they learn how to cope with the world either from behavioral patterns they observe from others or from things they discover on their own.
+All children are born into a preexisting world that is totally unknown to them, and they learn how to cope with the world from behavioral patterns they observe from others, from what they are taught by others, and from what they discover on their own.
 Some of these patterns of behaving, such as trust in others, patience, politeness, and so on, can be socially, psychologically, and spiritually healthy because they facilitate non-harmful interpersonal interactions.
 Yet some patterns of behaving, such as yelling, lying, and avoiding emotional pain, serve as protection from distressing situations; these self-protective patterns (called defenses in psychological terminology) are usually unhealthy because they can cause harm to others or can inhibit personal growth.
-Once learned in childhood, however, these patterns will continue on into adulthood where they can effect all social interactions, including behaviors of parenting.
+Once learned in childhood, however, these patterns will continue on into adulthood where they can affect all social interactions, including behaviors of parenting.
 For example, someone who learned to be emotionally avoidant as a child will be emotionally avoidant as a parent.

 Consequently, although parents can do much good for their children, any unhealthy psychological defenses of those parents can cause much harm to their children.

-Note carefully, though, that unhealthy defensive behaviors are not necessarily governed by malice.
-In many cases, unconscious psychological defenses acquired in childhood are not matters of ill will.
-But once someone becomes aware of any harm caused by his or her behavior, then any refusal to change the harmful behavior is a refusal to seek the good, and that refusal to seek the good is an act of malice to God.
+Note carefully, though, that the unhealthy defensive behaviors of the parents are not necessarily governed by malice.
+In many cases, unconscious psychological defenses acquired in childhood have a self-protective nature and are not matters of ill will.
+Nevertheless, once a parent becomes aware of any harm caused by his or her behavior, then any refusal to change the harmful behavior is a refusal to seek good for the children, and that refusal to seek the good is an act of malice to God.

 So, what does this mean for parents?

-When parents cause harm to their children, the parents will eventually have to answer to God for the harm they have caused.
-If throughout the course of their lives the parents remain blind to the harmful effects of their defenses, and if there truly was no malice in their behavior, then the parents can appeal for mercy when they face God at their death.
+Note well that when parents cause harm to their children, the harm is real and spiritually destructive.
+Therefore, the parents will eventually have to answer to God for the harm they have caused.
+If throughout their lives the parents remain blind to the harmful effects of their defenses, and yet if there truly was no malice in their behavior, then the parents can appeal for mercy when they face God at their death.
+That is, they can say they are innocent because they never knew they were doing anything wrong.
 But if the parents have any inkling of the harm they have caused, then they will be culpable for their behavior.
-If they refuse to repent and do whatever it takes to change their behavior, then they will be judged for the malice of unrepentant sin; yet if they do decide to change their behavior they can make amends to God and to their children.
+Consequently, on the one hand, if they refuse to repent and do whatever it takes to change their behavior, then they will be judged for the malice of unrepentant sin.
+On the other hand, if they do decide to change their behavior, by making those changes they will be making amends to God and to their children.

 Making amends to God begins with contrition and Confession for the damage done to the self, to the children, and to God.
 Then the parent must (a) do the psychological work of recognizing and naming the defenses that have been behind the harmful behaviors; (b) renounce all behaviors that cause harm to others (e.g., a cold heart, a lack of compassion, avoidance of emotional pain, impatience, anger, revenge, hatred, lying, dishonesty, cussing, etc.); (c) learn new and healthy patterns of behavior; and (d) take up a holy lifestyle of chastity, modesty, humility, constant prayer, and detachment from social corruption.

-If the parents have failed the children so much that the children have rejected God and embraced lives of sin, then it’s not the parents’ responsibility to make the children reform their lives; the parents can simply be a living example of holy love that might eventually draw the children back to God.
+Keep in mind here that if the parents have failed the children so much that the children have rejected God and have embraced lives of sin, then it’s not the parents’ responsibility to make the children reform their lives; all the parents can do is demonstrate new and healthy behavior to the children and thereby be a living example of holy love that might eventually draw the children back to God.

 So, what does this mean for children who were hurt by their parents?